 The state of the on-board state generator can be used to activate or control some effect or it may be exclusively reserved to select what options are available to the remaining remote control signals.
-If the on-board state itself corresponds to a remote effect, that effect will be unavoidably present regardless of which of the other "m" effects are available for that state.
-There will be "n" of these state dependent effects shown as boxes trol signals from the "r" detected remote control sig- 40 121, 122, and 123.
+If the on-board state generator itself corresponds to a remote effect, that effect will be unavoidably present regardless of which of the other "m" effects are available for that state.
+There will be "n" of these state dependent effects shown as boxes 121, 122, and 123.
 Combination logic block, 125, determines which of the "n" possible effects are activated by the "n" operating state signals.

-It is assumed here that knowledge of the state of the remote on-board state generator is known at the origin additional signals to select the different available "m" 45 of the remote control signals either through, for example, visual contact with the remote object or because the remote state is known or kept track of by the operator control remote effect.
+It is assumed here that knowledge of the state of the remote on-board state generator is known at the origin of the remote control signals either through, for example, visual contact with the remote object or because the remote state is known or kept track of by the operator control remote effect.
 However, it is not implied that the operator necessarily has remote control over the state of the on-board state generator.
 For instance, the state may be uniquely determined by the temperature in the remove objects environment which may in the case of model train layout be the same at the origin of the remote signals.
-Here the operator of the remote crease the number of effect control signals.
-The signal, 55 signals "knows" what the state of the on-board state generator is and "knows" what effects each of the remote control signals will have on the remote object.
-If the number of states and remote options becomes large, an identical electronic state generator at the transmitter could be used to keep track of the on-board electronic state generator.
+Here the operator of the remote signals "knows" what the state of the on-board state generator is and "knows" what effects each of the remote control signals will have on the remote object.
+If the number of states and remote 35 options becomes large, an identical electronic state generator at the transmitter could be used to keep track of the on-board electronic state generator.
 No physical or electrical connection between the two state generators is implied; only that the inputs to both state generators are designed to be the same.